-Prior to fleshing out your topic proposal, you will need to submit a 250 to 500-word pitch to Quercus to clarify what your proposed research will examine, and why it is crucial for others to know about the topic.
+Prior to fleshing out your topic proposal, you will need to submit a 2 to 4-sentence pitch to me directly via email to clarify what your proposed research will examine, and why it is crucial for others to know about the topic.
 You will be evaluated on the extent to which your pitch is feasible in the context of this assignment, clearly articulated, and engaging for the reader and proposed audience.
 There is no need to provide references for the pitch, as it is meant to ensure you are on the right track, rather than a comprehensive, APA-style assignment.
+The intention of this step is to ensure all groups have a topic that can be translated into a topic proposal and a poster presentation.

-Topic proposal (15% of course grade)
+Topic proposal (20% of course grade)

-After receiving an approved topic pitch with some feedback, you will then co-develop a proposal (1000-1500 words), in APA style, that offers: (1) your project's title, taking care to represent the breadth of your focus in a concise, engaging way; (2) a section introducing your topic, taking care to contextualize and substantiate your research focus/goal, along with a mini literature review; (3) a section on what you believe the limitations of the topic are, with proposed future directions; (4) a paragraph articulating your proposed division of labor to ensure all group members are contributing fairly and equally; and (5) learning outcomes to specify what your audience should expect to learn from your work.
+After receiving an approved topic pitch with some feedback, you will then co-develop a proposal (1500-2000 words), in APA style, that offers: (1) your project's title, taking care to represent the breadth of your focus in a concise, engaging way; (2) a section introducing your topic, taking care to contextualize and substantiate your research focus/goal, along with a mini literature review; (3) a critical analysis section, which can include what you believe the limitations of the topic are, proposed future directions, implications of findings, etc.; (4) a paragraph articulating your proposed division of labor to ensure all group members are contributing fairly and equally; and (5) learning outcomes to specify what your audience should expect to learn from your work.